 Along one of the main stretches of the city centre sits a quaint cafe perfect for some downtime.
 Eightynine Cafe, though one of the newer spots in the city, is already frequented by locals for its relaxing ambience and interesting drinks.
 They have things like glittery coolers, latte art, and ‘rain coffee’ (cotton candy suspended over and melting into a hot cup of Irish coffee).
 The food items on their menu are also hearty and appetising should anyone drop by for a meal.
 Their operating hours are long so it’s the perfect nook for an early breakfast or post-dinner night cap.

-Cafe Olé Bakeshop and Coffee Shop
+Cafe Olé during the holidays | Courtesy of Cafe Olé Bakeshop and Coffee Shop

 Within downtown Puerto Princesa, along the busy one-way street of Valencia, nestles the hideaway that is Cafe Olé.
 Contrasting its bustling neighbourhood, this coffee shop’s interiors are calm and inviting.
 Many locals come in for their breads – it’s one of the few places in the city that bakes an extensive range of quality breads – or simply some quiet time with the daily paper to go with their cup of coffee and croissant.
 It’s a top choice for breads and desserts but their menu, though short, also boasts some tempting dishes.

 On the quiet end of Manalo extension, an unpretentious little cafe serves the unlikely yet authentic French pastries and desserts.
 Puerto Princesa, though a city, is still quite rural in many ways.
 So entering a shop with a display of Paris-Brest, Opera cake, and praline mousse can come as a pleasant surprise.
 Drop by for treats that bring the taste of France to this small part of Southeast Asia.

 Having been around for over a decade now, Itoy’s is a Puerto classic.
 It was the city’s first Starbucks-esque coffee shop where high schoolers would come by and spend too much of their allowance on a sweet, whipped-cream-garnished ‘frappe’.
 They serve good coffee and house many tables, indoors and outdoors, to accommodate a lot of customers.
 But what locals really keep coming back for is their sizzling bulalo.
 Despite their extensive menu, Palaweños normally go straight for the sizzling plate of creamy beef shanks and vegetables, which they do exquisitely well.
 It’s not exactly the type of meal you expect served at a cafe, but it will definitely have you coming back.

 The Gypsy's Lair Art Cafe Facade | Courtesy of The Gypsy's Lair Art Cafe

 When it comes to ambience and design, The Gypsy’s Lair takes the cake.
 Attentively styled to resemble a gypsy caravan, this cafe-restaurant transports you to a different realm.
 Enjoy a delicious brunch amidst cozy interiors and quirky art, or even stop by at night for some outdoor cocktails and live music, when they invite some of the best local musicians.
 A standout in the city’s cafe scene for its alluring eccentricity, The Gypsy’s Lair is a must-visit on your trip to Puerto Princesa.